Skip to main content

 • An ArrayList resizes itself as necessary as items are added, but an array does not.

-• An ArrayList is really a dynamic array (one that can grow or shrink as needed).
+• An ArrayList can grow or shrink as needed.

-Import statements have to come before the class definition in a Java source file and serve to tell Java which class you mean when you use a short name like ArrayList.
+Import statements have to come before the class definition in a Java source file and serve to tell Java which class we mean when we use a short name like ArrayList.
 To import just one class we use a single import of the fully-qualified name of the class like this:

 // Import just the ArrayList class from java.util